-In 1999, Clive Davis, the head of Arista Records, left the company to start J Records.
-Keys decided to follow Davis, who had engineered the careers of such soul luminaries as Aretha Franklin, to his new label.
+In 1999, Clive Davis—head of Arista Records—left the prominent record company where he worked to start J Records.
+Keys decided to follow Davis, who had engineered the careers of soul luminaries such as Aretha Franklin, to his new label.
 Unlike many of her pop-music contemporaries, the precocious Keys not only sings, but writes and produces her own music.
 At J Records, Keys found the freedom to complete her debut effort, which included material she had started work on years prior.

-In July 2010, Keys married Swizz Beatz (real name: Kasseem Dean) and the couple welcomed their first child together in October 2010, a baby boy named Egypt Daoud Dean.
+In July 2010, Keys married hip-hop producer Swizz Beatz and the couple welcomed their first child together in October 2010, a baby boy named Egypt Daoud Dean.